uberfastman/fantasy-football-metrics-weekly-report/README.md

 The values seen in the `supported_fonts` configuration option are the currently supported fonts for the app.

+The player headshots retrieved for individual team pages can come in varying resolutions, and when they are extremely high resolution, they can inflate the size of the report PDF.
+In order to allow the user to reduce the size of the final report PDF if desired, the following option is available:

+    image_quality = 75

+The default value for the image quality is 75%, allowing for a reasonable reduction in image size without sacrificing overall aesthetic quality.
+However, this value can be set on a scale of 0%-100%, depending on the preferences of the user.

 <a name="report-settings"></a>
 #### Report Settings